curtiskam/RepData_PeerAssessment1/PA1_template.md

 The Median Daily Number of Steps is 1.0766189\times 10^{4}

 # Are there differences in activity patterns between weekdays and weekends?

+Identify which days are weekdays and weekends, then post the data for each set of days to see if there is a difference in patterns.

 ```r